Supply Chain & Manufacturing

 The benefits of a digitally connected supply chain

-A strong digital foundation also offers companies the opportunity to take their operations to new heights through evolving technologies, like digital twins, which alone can lead to 10-20% reductions in supply chain expenses.
+A strong digital foundation also offers companies the opportunity to take their operations to new heights through evolving technologies, like digital twins, which alone can lead to 10% to 20% reductions in supply chain expenses.
 Other technologies that digitally resilient supply chains can pursue include dark factories, which can help increase productivity and decrease errors.
-Dark factories can also help supply chains operate with far fewer workers without compromising quality.
+Dark factories can help supply chains operate with fewer workers while maintaining quality.

-While GE showed that digital transformation can be difficult, it is worth the effort.
+GE showed digital transformation is challenging but worth the effort.
 Procter & Gamble (P&G) underwent a large supply chain transformation, implementing AI-enabled planning software and scenario planning capabilities.
 In 2017, in the days before Hurricane Irma made landfall, P&G was able to see which plants, suppliers and distribution centers would be hardest hit.
 Their planning tools allowed them to understand which SKUs would run out and when, while repositioning inventory to mitigate the hurricane’s impact.
 Ultimately, P&G was able to keep continuity in its supply chain and deliver much needed material to all its customers.

-It’s possible that digital transformation feels like a fantasy for your supply chain, but as we’ve established, even small changes can make a difference.
+Digital transformation may feel out of reach, but even small changes can deliver results.
 As we look ahead, it will no longer be a competitive advantage to digitize your supply chain—it will instead be an operational necessity.
 No matter the length of your first step, the time to act is now.

 Add insights to your inbox